-Part 6.
+Part 7.
 Sponsor's Employment and Income

 Item Numbers 1. - 6.
 Sponsor's Employment.
 Select all the boxes that apply to you.
-You, as the sponsor, may not rely on a household member's income from illegal acts, such as proceeds from illegal gambling or drug sales, to meet the income requirement even if the household member paid taxes on that income.
+You, as the sponsor, may not rely on any income accrued or earned from unlawful enterprises or unlawful activities, such as proceeds from illegal gambling or drug sales, to meet the income requirement even if federal income taxes were paid on that income.